richardsc/cmosRworkshop/README.md

 * `examples/`: some examples of common tasks/analysis

+* `met/`: examples of interest to atmospheric scientists, provided by A. Teakles and colleagues at EC

 * `sandbox/`: a sandbox for the workshop organizers to experiment with demos and ideas to use.